clautos/YT-downloader-page/README.md

   sudo apt install python3-pip
   sudo pip3 install yt-dlp

+Then make sure ffmpeg is also installed:

+  sudo apt install ffmpeg

 I've designed it to work with lighttpd and tested it on Debian based distributions.

 To install the page and start downloading videos you have to install the following packages: